Masks (Star Trek: The Next Generation): Reception

 The episode has been described as "incomprehensible, impenetrable, and incoherent."
 Empire magazine declared "Masks" its choice as worst episode of the entire Star Trek: The Next Generation series.
-Technically, it was chosen as second-worst, but Empire decided that "Shades of Gray"—its initial choice for worst episode—didn't count, because "Shades of Gray" was a flashback 'clip' episode.
+Technically, it was chosen as second-worst, but Empire decided that "Shades of Gray"—its initial choice for worst episode—did not count, because "Shades of Gray" was a flashback 'clip' episode.

 The 2008 book Computers Of Star Trek suggested that what was in the comet and began converting the spacecraft, was a kind of trojan-horse software program left by the D'Arsay aliens.
 The Religions Of Star Trek notes that the masks are the core drama of this episode, relating to a theme of things being hidden and then revealed.

 In 2014, Ars Technica described it as one of the bad episodes of the seventh season, but praised it for "let[ting] Brent Spiner play around and have some fun."

 In 2019, Screen Rant ranked "Masks" the tenth worst episode of Star Trek: The Next Generation based on IMDB ratings; they reported that it was 6.1 out of 10 at that time.